vdutts7/Pacman/README.md

         pip install -e .

-  I did it for not having import issues when importing stuff from past projects or from my_utils.py (and because PyCharm is happier this way).
+  I did it for not having import issues when importing stuff from past projects or from my_utils.py (and because PyCharm is happier this way). **EDIT:** probably, marking the folder as "source folder" would do the job as well.

 - For the sake of clarity, my additional comments in the code start with the character `§`.